 About the dish: Think poutine but instead of cheese and gravy, pickles and onions.
 This dish begins with a base of french fries, then topped with an onion, pickle, oil, garlic mixture.
 Our group split two in an effort to not fill up too much before the main course.

 Stop 4: Lagman

-About the dish: The final dish is one that is common in many asian cuisines, pan fried noodles and vegetables.
-There are two types of layman; lagman soup, and fried lagman.
+About the dish: The final dish is one that is common in many Asian cuisines, pan-fried noodles, and vegetables.
+There are two types of layman; Lagman soup, and fried lagman.
 On this tour, we tried the fried lagman.
-The dish consists of a traditional thick asian white flour noodle which is then topped with a mixture of sautéed vegetables and meat.
-The vegetable mixture contains green radish, pepper, onion, garlic, meat and carrots.
+The dish consists of a traditional thick Asian white flour noodle which is then topped with a mixture of sautéed vegetables and meat.
+The vegetable mixture contains green radish, pepper, onion, garlic, meat, and carrots.
 It is possible to get this dish without meat if you are a vegetarian.
-We were presented a large plate of noodles and a second plate of the vegetable mixture, so that we could make our own plate.
+We have presented a large plate of noodles and a second plate of the vegetable mixture so that we could make our own plate.
 Our guide, Rahkat, showed us how to put the plate together and explained a bit about the dish and its origins, as she had for the previous dishes on our food tour.
 At this point, our bellies were full and we were ready to relax with a beer and continue our conversations.
 So, onto the final stop of the food tour we went.

 Bonus: To learn to make this dish, subscribe to Jiggy Nomads or check back next week for the full recipe and directions, straight from the village’s cookbook!

 Final Stop: Dessert and Drinks